TQiHao/Data-Structures-and-Queue-Simulation/README.md

-# CSCI203 - Algorithms and Data Structures - Assignment 2
+# Algorithms and Data Structures

-## Assignment Details
-- **Course**: CSCI203 Algorithms and Data Structures

 ## Contents
 ### Part A: Theory Questions (70 marks)